 Teaching at UPAEP

 In 1995, Several faculty and students from UCO were invited to participate in a conference, The Social Role of the Graphic Designer, in Puebla.
 Later, I was asked to join the faculty as a Visiting Professor.
 I taught a graduate course, Design Systems, in the summers of 2000 and 2001.
 It was an intensive course in which student teams developed a name, logo, route map, station signage, promotion pieces, and website for a new subway system in Puebla.
 I hired a former student to translate my materials into Spanish and I prepared the lecture outlines in Spanish.
 However, a few weeks before leaving, the design program director informed me that they wanted me to teach the course in English.
 Great.
 Turns out that the grad students have to take the TOEFL exam and he wanted them to practice speaking and writing English.
-I did have a couple students who were not fluent in English - other students and I would translate for them.
+That turned out to be less stressful, but I did have a couple students who were not fluent in English - other students and I would translate for them.
 The course was a seminar format.
 I prepped all the assignments, info, and course syllabus into a somewhat lengthy booklet.
 It helped both the students and I stay on track.

 Course information and syllabus

 The course, Design Systems, allows the graduate student to apply knowledge and skills to a major comprehensive project.
 This project includes the assessment of a design problem, development of a name, logo design, map design, environmental graphic design, advertising design, web page design, and effective presentation skills.

 • Grow as decision makers, creative problem solvers, and persuasive communicators.

 • Better understand the systems used in creative problem solving.

 • Enhance their inherent sense of design through problem seeking, and problem solving.